DJ LeMahieu Player Props: Yankees vs. Padres

-On Friday, DJ LeMahieu (.211 slugging percentage in past 10 games, with no homers) and the New York Yankees face the San Diego Padres, whose starting pitcher will be Joe Musgrove.
-First pitch is at 7:05 PM ET.
+DJ LeMahieu -- with a slugging percentage of .211 in his past 10 games, including no home runs) -- will be in action for the New York Yankees against the San Diego Padres, with Michael Wacha on the hill, on May 27 at 1:05 PM ET.

 DJ LeMahieu Game Info & Props vs. the Padres